 ‘In the Radiant exhibition, ‘Solace’ – an iridescent soap curtain with light projections, which makes empty ‘nothingness’ into a resplendent ‘something’ – is the highlight.’
 (Lucette ter Borg in NRC Handelsblad, 3 November 2015)

 “I let out an ‘ooooooh’.
 For a moment, I saw myself reflected in two thin, vibrant, semi-transparent mirrors in which the most incredible colours coalesced.”
 (Jeanne Prisser in Volkskrant, 4 november 2015)

-The exhibition has been made possible by a contribution from the Mondriaan Fund, Stimuleringsfonds, Fonds 21 and the Stokroos Foundation.
+The exhibition was made possible by the Mondriaan Fund, Stimuleringsfonds, Fonds 21 and the Stokroos Foundation.